Aliases for GYPC Gene

 GeneCards Summary for GYPC Gene

 GYPC (Glycophorin C (Gerbich Blood Group)) is a Protein Coding gene.
-Diseases associated with GYPC include Malaria and Chickenpox.
-Among its related pathways are Cell surface interactions at the vascular wall and Response to elevated platelet cytosolic Ca2+.
+Diseases associated with GYPC include Blood Group, Gerbich System and Malaria.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Cell surface interactions at the vascular wall.

 UniProtKB/Swiss-Prot for GYPC Gene